freddyflo/Customer-Web-Tracker/README.md

 ## Description
 The customer web tracker is a kind of CRM system which permits
-* Creation of a user profile
+* Create a user profile
 * Editing existing user Info
 * Deletion of existing users